guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 ## Cursor-Based Pagination <a id="Cursor-Based-Pagination"></a>

-Cursor-based pagination in APIs works by using a **cursor**, which is a pointer indicating a specific position within a dataset.
+Cursor-based pagination in APIs works by using a cursor, which is a pointer indicating a specific position within a dataset.
 Instead of relying on numerical offsets like in offset-based pagination, cursor-based pagination uses cursors to keep track of the current position in the dataset.

 Cursor-based pagination in API works in the following manner:

-1. Initial Request: When the user makes the first request to retrieve data, they typically don't specify a cursor.
+1. Initial Request: When the user makes the first request to retrieve data, they don't specify a cursor.
 The API returns the first page of results along with a cursor representing the end of the page.
 2. Subsequent Requests: For subsequent requests to fetch additional pages of data, the user includes the cursor from the previous response in their request.
 This tells the API to start fetching data from where the previous page left off.
 3. Pagination Flow: With each request, the API returns a new page of results along with a new cursor indicating the end of the current page.
 The user uses this cursor in the next request to fetch the next page of results.

-Cursor-based pagination is commonly used when dealing with sorted datasets or when the underlying data can change frequently.
+Cursor-based pagination is commonly used when dealing with sorted datasets or when the data can change frequently.

 An example of an API request to get a cursor-based paginated response: